AlexW00/puppetmaster/base/README.md

 # Puppetmaster - Base

 Base image for building _puppets_.
-Can be used as a base image for building your own, customized puppet images.
+Can be used in puppet manifests or as a base image for your own custom puppet image.

 ## Details